-When adopted parents are facing divorce, custody and visitation issues aren't always clear.
+When adopted parents are facing divorce, they may be unsure how custody and visitation issues should be handled.
 This article sheds some light on the legal rights of adoptive parents, how to help ease your child's fears, and how to co-parent with your ex.

 As if divorce isn't hard enough, it can be even more complicated when you are trying to work out custody of an adopted child.
 Adoption often makes the situation emotionally more difficult for the child, and may make you concerned about what your rights are.